chrisdolan/pcgen-drools/README.md

 Synopsis
 --------

-Drools is a high-performance, generic /knowledge engine/ with a concise syntax for defining rules.
+Drools is a high-performance, generic *knowledge engine* with a concise syntax for defining rules.
 A knowledge engine is a collection of rules and facts that can infer downstream facts with minimal effort.
 This project takes advantage of Drools' statful mode, where